PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-05 20:06:41
+Last updated: 2024-04-05 20:07:16
-Random Quote: At least I know they didn't spot you.
-No one could stay that aroused with your mug peeking through the window. - Saul Goodman
+Random Quote: There is one problem with success.
+Not everyone can handle it. - Walt Breslin